Cladding Design – Shop Drawing Review and Engineering

-We have extensive experience in working with contractors helping them prepare shop drawings for architectural wall panel systems.
+We have extensive experience in working with contractors helping them review shop drawings for architectural wall panel systems.
 We’ve worked with ACM, corrugated panels, and other architectural wall panels.
 Our projects have been quite extensive throughout the Northeast and Southeast US.
 We have worked with contractors erecting architectural panels in New York, Washington DC, North Carolina, Virginia, South Carolina, Georgia, Florida, Tennessee, Louisiana, Texas, and other locations.
+Our structural engineering team brings detailed analysis and code expertise to these projects, ensuring safe and reliable installations.

 We have done extensive work with ACM panels.
 The calculations for these panels are rather specialized and must consider that these are very thin shells, which do not behave like other conventional shapes.